How to apply wallpaper to newly-plastered walls

 Once you’re sure your plaster has completely dried and you’ve sized your walls, you can finally get down to the fun part - giving your room the perfect look.

 little signs such as condensation on your windows will help you determine when it is ready to go

 Graham & Brown’s wallcoverings - especially from our Superfresco Easy range - are thick and made to last, making them ideal for covering up any blemishes in your walls.
 This collection is a firm favourite among those who want to create a beautiful new room with minimal effort in as little time as possible (we reckon that’s pretty much everyone!).

-Whether you’re looking for trendy damask patterns (as seen above), or a more understated design, you’ll find exactly what you’re looking for.
+Whether you’re looking for trendy damask patterns, or a more understated design, you’ll find exactly what you’re looking for.
 Superfresco Easy is designed to be as durable as possible and is also easy to apply, with users pasting the wall rather than the paper itself.
 This cuts your decorating time in half.
 It’s also far easier to remove than traditional wallpaper, which is handy if you decide to go for a new look in a few years’ time.
 Here’s a list of our best sellers from our Superfresco Easy range.